tektoncd/pipeline/README.md

 `Resources` in a pipelines are the set of objects that are going to be used as inputs and outputs of a `TaskRun`.

-* `Resources` should be created directly by a user in pipeline configuration and bound to `TaskRun` as an input source.
-Also the output artifact is bound to another output `Resource`.
+* `Resources` is created directly in a pipeline configuration and bound to `TaskRun` as an input and/or output source.
 * The (optional) `passedConstraint` key on an `input source` defines a set of previous task names.
 * When the `passedConstraint` key is specified on an input source, only the version of the resource that passed through the defined list of tasks is used.
-* The `passedConstraint` allows for `Tasks` to fan in and fan out, and ordering can be expressed explicitly using this key.
+* The `passedConstraint` allows for `Tasks` to fan in and fan out, and ordering can be expressed explicitly using this key since a task needing a resource from a another task would have to run after.